How to Find a Digital Marketing Agency That Can Actually Prove ROI

 Competitive Intelligence Beyond Keyword Overlap

-In practice: They demo SEMrush or SpyFu workflows for tracking competitor Google Ads copy changes, show Facebook Ad Library monitoring for creative trends, and explain how competitor intelligence influences monthly strategy
+In practice: They can demo a recurring workflow in SEMrush, SpyFu, or similar for tracking competitor ad copy changes, show how they use Facebook Ad Library to monitor creative trends, and connect the intelligence back to the actual changes they'd make in your strategy reviews.

 Server-Side Tracking Implementation